an-node/Testnet/Nulink/README.md

 ```

 18. Go to dahsbord : https://dashboard.testnet.nulink.org/
-- Connect your wallet to the staker on the BSC_testnet chain.
+- Connect Staker wallet chain BSC_testnet
-- Request NLK from the faucet on the top right of the dashboard next to the Metamask logo.
+- Request NLK from the faucet on the top right of the dashboard next to the Metamask logo
-- Then select the STAKING tab.
+- Then select the STAKING tab
-- Click the APPROVE button.
+- Click the APPROVE button
-- Click the Stake button (max 5).
+- Click the Stake button (max 5)
-- Scroll down and select the bond to Worker button.
+- Scroll down and select the bond to Worker button
-- Insert the worker wallet.
+- Insert the worker wallet

 19. fill form : https://docs.google.com/forms/d/e/1FAIpQLSdY2eXwQD-tKvJ_Ug-6hgdcWK_wUOZjXeJknw5XWSEO8gzJ2w/viewform